mastervel/mastervel/README.md

 - 👋 Hi, I’m ...
 Veli Ristimaki
-- 👀 I’m interested in ... machine learning, economics, statistics and game dev
+- 👀 I’m interested in ... graphics programming, shaders and game dev
-- 💞️ I’m looking to collaborate on ...
-Any project!
+- 💞️ I’m looking to collaborate on ... game dev projects!
 - 📫 How to reach me ... velilobeli@gmail.com

 <!---